 Second, the confessions seldom go beyond blaming their own flawed thinking (or others who failed to carry out their instructions) and coming to realize the obvious: schooling is far more complex a human institution than they had ever considered.

 Finally, few of these confessions take a step back to not only consider the complexity of schooling and its many moving parts but also the political, social, and economic structures that keep it in place (see Audrey Watters here).
 As I and many others have said often, schools are political institutions deeply entangled in American society, culture, and democracy.
 Keeping the macro and micro-perspectives in sight is a must for those seeking major changes in how teachers teach or how schools educate.
-Were that to occur the incidence of after-the-reform regret might decrease.
+Were that to occur the incidence of “morning after” regret might decrease.